 The Festival screens DCP, ProRes, BluRay, and 35mm.
 All non-English language films must be subtitled in English.

 Feature length narratives and documentaries should not screen or broadcast in Northern California prior to or during the Festival.
 Please note that Northern California includes the metropolitan areas of Sacramento, San Jose, Contra Costa, Monterey and the Napa/Sonoma Valleys, as well as the San Francisco Bay Area.

 Preview Screener Format

-Preview screeners can be either online links or DVD (NTSC format preferred; PAL and non-region 1 DVD permitted).
+Preview screeners must be provided in the form of a video link.
 Screeners of foreign language works must be subtitled in English.